 Books, supplies, laptop, and athletic apparel and equipment: estimated range of costs $800 - $2,500, depending on the student's level and type of involvement.

-We are pleased to continue our partnership with Smart Tuition to provide families with increased features and options relating to tuition billing and payment.
+We are pleased to provide families with increased features and options relating to tuition billing and payment.

 For 2021-22, three payment options are available to you: